How to Hybrid Vivo and Sync Tennis Strings

 Vivo in the Mains, Sync in the Crosses

-Vivo mains provide that dependable all-around response.
-You get solid feedback and a really nice crisp response from the stringbed.
+Vivo mains provide control and spin characteristics from the six-sided string.
+You get solid feedback and a really nice firm response from the stringbed.

-Sync crosses elevate the feel factor significantly.
-The round string profile allows smoother interaction and brings extra precision to your shots.
+Sync crosses elevate the feel factor significantly due to it being a softer string.
+The round string profile allows smoother interaction and brings extra snapback to your shots.

 This setup will be much more common than Sync in the mains and Vivo in the crosses, for reasons we’ll go into now.